WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Mx Delporte.md

 I Do Miss Her Already
 ![Pasted image 20260324140129.png](/img/user/images/Pasted%20image%2020260324140129.png)
 I Think She Misses Me Too
-That Actually Makes Me Really Happy (I Am So )
+That Actually Makes Me Really Happy (I Am So Lame)

 In Case I Never See You Again:
 I Love You, You Are A Great Role Model, Everything Will Be Okay